 - Check your competition to make sure your idea is unique and to analyze their failures.

 By starting with social listening and benchmarking competitors you’ll gain insight into how to approach new product development.
-To read more, download our ebook, Extracting Media Intelligence to Gain Insights Beyond the Firewall.
+To read more, download our ebook, Listen Up!
+Guide to Social Listening for Smarter Business.

 This article was originally published on this site on October 28, 2016, it was written by Jaime Nacach from Business2Community, originally appeared in Bloominari, and is legally licensed through the NewsCred publisher network.